mdn/content/files/en-us/web/css/contain/index.md

 The first card has layout containment applied, and its layout is isolated from the rest of the page.
 We can reuse this card in other places on the page without worrying about layout recalculation of the other elements.
 If floats overlap the card bounds, elements on the rest of the page are not affected.
-The browser only needs to recalculate the containing element's subtree, and not anything outside it.
+When the browser recalculates the containing element's subtree, only that element is recalculated.
+Nothing outside of the contained element needs to be recalculated.
 Additionally, the fixed box uses the card as a layout container to position itself.

-The second card has has no containment applied.
+The second card has no containment applied.
-The fixed box in this card instead uses the root element as layout context and so the box has a fixed position in the top right corner of the page.
+The layout context for the fixed box in this card is the root element with the box having a fixed position in the top right corner of the page.
-Another side effect is that the layout in the third card looks broken because of the float that overlaps the second card's bounds.
+Without containment, the layout in the third card looks broken because the float overlaps the second card's bounds.
-A portion of the DOM tree needs to be recalculated, and this interferes with the rest of the page layout.
+Without containment, when recalculation occurs, it is not limited to the container.
+This impacts performance and interferes with the rest of the page layout.

 {{EmbedLiveSample("Layout_containment", "100%", 350)}}